There is no fire like hatred, there is no shark like madness, there is no torment like love.

 Asbjörn flicked his shortsword at the dying pigeon, performing an unknown Esoteric Sword Technique.
 “What I said earlier was true,” he murmured.
 “Cultivators cannot create life, but my experiments proved that we could steal it.”

 Water hissed as it spewed onto the fire from the mouth of the kettle, and the world wobbled around Númi.
 He could not perceive most of what was being done, but he felt it as a pressure that built at the back of his skull.
-Panicked, he drew more prana into his nadis, and streams from the golden pool rushed into his Ethereal Body.
+Panicked, he poured more prana into his meridians, surging the divine energy into his being.
 Fire filled him, the life blood of a volcano, heat hot enough to char oaks into stumps.
-Protected by his inner void, he fought against the pressure, fighting it to a standstill.
+Stabilized by the power, he fought against the pressure, beating it to a standstill.

 Eyes blinking away tears, Númi watched the pigeon pass through the balls of water and smash to the ground, lifeless.
 An instant later the ball of water contorted until it had assumed the shape of the dead bird.
 Flapping transparent wings, it circled the room, gazing down at him with ruby colored eyes.